Christopher Zeeman Medal

 The Christopher Zeeman Medal has been created to recognise and acknowledge the contributions of mathematicians involved in promoting mathematics to the public and engaging with the public in mathematics in the UK, and demonstrate that such activities are valued by the societies and the mathematical community at large and are a part of a mathematician’s roles and responsibilities.

-At the request of the Councils of the IMA and the LMS, the medal has been named in honour of Professor Sir Christopher Zeeman FRS, who presented the first award in 2008.
+At the request of the Councils of the IMA and the LMS, the medal has been named in honour of Professor Sir Christopher Zeeman FRS, who presented the first award.
 In 1978, Sir Christopher became the first mathematician to deliver the Royal Institution’s Christmas Lectures, and his ‘Mathematics into Pictures’ series is now cited as an important influence to many young mathematicians.
-The Christopher Zeeman Medal is awarded jointly by the two societies every three years.
+The Christopher Zeeman Medal is awarded jointly by the two societies every two years.
 Nominees should be mathematicians who have been actively involved in mathematics (including research, teaching and applications in any sector of employment).

 The Award is given for excellence in the promotion of mathematics to the public or engagement with the public in mathematics in the UK.